Raspberry, Peach & Toffee

 - Location Calderas, Inza

 Inza is a great expression of cooperatively grown Colombian coffee.
-There is classic blackcurrant and raspberry-like acidity with sweet brown sugar and chocolate.
+There is classic raspberry-like acidity with notes of peach and a sweet toffee and chocolate finish.
 I would use this coffee for full immersion or filter brewing to best highlight its inherent characteristics.

 The Municipality of Inza in Cauca is an area of land that sits high on a Colombian plateau called the 'Macizo Colombiano'.
 This area is perfect for growing specialty coffee as altitudes reach over 2000 masl.
 Inzá is mostly known for its indigenous history and coffee.
 Its history goes back to 1577 where a spaniard, Sancho García de Espino, established camp where Inzá is today.
 In 1737 the Jesuits built a church and since that moment the whole town started growing into streets and houses; being recognized by the Colombian government as a municipality in 1907.